-- Join an organized group tour and having a preset itinerary with limited time in Petra and not guaranteed to have an overnight stay in Wadi Rum (There’s a special rule for group tours travelling between the two countries that allows the tour operators to manage your visa for you)
+- Join an organized group tour – that means having a preset itinerary with limited time in Petra and not guaranteed to have an overnight stay in Wadi Rum (There’s a special rule for group tours travelling between the two countries that allows the tour operators to manage your visa for you)

-- Go to Ramallah in the West Bank and attempt to get a visa to travel to Jordan but risk being denied entry back into Israel because Israelis are highly suspicious of anyone attempting to go to the Palestine
+- Go to Ramallah – the city is located in the West Bank and attempt to get a visa to travel to Jordan but risk being denied entry back into Israel because Israelis are highly suspicious of anyone attempting to go to the Palestine

-- Take a private transfer with companies like Amman2Jerusalem at the cost of USD$200+
+- Take a private transfer – pay exorbitant prices with companies like Amman2Jerusalem at the cost of USD$200+

 - Suck it up and fly into Amman at a cost of CAD$500

-After a bit more research, I saw that Abraham Tours offer a transfer between Nazareth to Amman for NIS80 (Roughly C$30).
-The transfer is outsourced to another company (Nazarene Tours) and it ran on very specific days but I figured this was the cheapest, and logistically most attractive option available to me.
+After a bit more research, I saw that Abraham Tours offers a transfer between Nazareth to Amman for NIS80 (Roughly C$30).
+The transfer is outsourced to another company (Nazarene Tours) and it ran on 3 specific days but I figured this was the cheapest, and logistically most attractive option available to me.
 So I took it.

 The reason I opted to go North instead of through the other two borders are as follows:

-Allenby / King Hussein Bridge: This is the border used exclusively those living in the Palestine/West Bank.
+1. Allenby / King Hussein Bridge: This border makes the most sense as geographically it is closest to both Jerusalem and Amman, two cities that are often on most travellers’ itineraries.
+This is the border used exclusively those living in the Palestine/West Bank.
 As a result, it is notorious for long lines, unexplained detainment by the border agents, higher exit fees (NIS176, roughly C$65 vs. NIS101 at the other borders which is roughly $30).
-I went through this border when exiting Jordan!
+I went through this border when exiting Jordan and I’ll share my experience on another post!

-Eilat / Aqaba Southern Border: This looked like a fairly attractive option.
-When I booked my accommodation, the owners mentioned that visa on arrival is back at the border but at a cost of JD60, it was more expensive than the standard JD40.
+2. Eilat / Aqaba Southern Border: This looked like a fairly attractive option as it is closest to Petra / Wadi Rum.
+When I booked my accommodation, the owners mentioned that visa on arrival is back at the border but at a cost of JD60 (CAD$120), it was more expensive than the JD40 (C$80) I would have paid from the other borders.
 This change was only instituted in the last few months, so no confirmation whether my Jordan Pass would hold up at this border.
 Plus, it’s a longer trip from Tel Aviv to the southern border.

-The first thing I had to figure out was how to get to Nazareth in the first place – this was the departing point for the transfer and I had 3.5 hours from the time I land in Tel Aviv’s Ben Gurion airport to make it to Nazareth for the 8:30AM pickup.
+The transfer with Abraham Tours departs from their bus station in Nazareth.
+The first thing I had to figure out was how to get to Nazareth from Tel Aviv -and I had 3.5 hours from the time I land in Tel Aviv’s Ben Gurion airport to make it to Nazareth for the 8:30AM pickup.
 Google Maps indicate that Nazareth was only 1 hour 15 minutes by car and I had more than enough time so I opted to take the public transit to save money.

-What I had to do was take a train to Haifa and then take bus #332 all the way to Nazareth.
-Simple enough.
+How to get there: What I had to do was take a train to Haifa and then take bus #332 all the way to Nazareth.
+Sounds simple enough.

-First, I needed to find the train station; it was one level below the arrivals point.
+First, I needed to find the train station at the Ben Gurion airport; it was one level below the arrivals point.
 There are machines (with instructions in English) so you can buy your ticket.
 Credit card is accepted for payment.
 The train leaving to Haifa is on Platform 2 and it departs at 5:35AM arriving at around 7AM.
 So far so good – no traffic involved and I arrived at the Haifa train station just in time.

 I thought the money spent would have been worth it if I made it so you should know that it was the worst 60 minute ride of my life with tons of traffic, a few wrong turns, and finally me leaping out of the taxi as the bus was preparing to leave.
 I was literally the last person on the bus, 2 minutes late, and made it just as the bus was about to close its doors.